damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] People Ops: [Add team member](https://about.gitlab.com/handbook/people-operations/#add-expensify) to Expensify (if employee).
 1. [ ] People Ops: Add new team member to the info sheets of the next Summit if applies.
 1. [ ] Hiring Manager: Invite new team member to the recurring weekly team-meeting.
+1. [ ] Hiring Manager: Add aliases to the proper group by adding the information and a request in the [doc](https://docs.google.com/document/d/1rrVgD2QVixuAf07roYws7Z8rUF2gJKrrmTE4Z3vtENo/edit#heading=h.kbi932uju015)
 1. [ ] New team member: Check if there is a coming [Summit](https://gitlab.com/summits/) and save the date!
 1. [ ] People Ops: [Create a profile](https://about.gitlab.com/handbook/people-operations/#add-egencia) on [Egencia](https://about.gitlab.com/handbook/travel/) for new team member.
 1. [ ] New team member: schedule 10 calls of 30 mins with 10 different colleagues to get to know your team.
 You can also schedule more calls, or ask for help on the #questions channel in slack.